- Learn to recognize your Toddler’s hunger and fullness feeding cues.

 so feeding himself is a great way to practice.

 Being independent means letting you know very clearly that he’s done eating and wants to move on.
-Your Toddler will shift gears, becoming uninterested in his food from one bite to the next.
+Using his fullness cues when he is done eating, your Toddler will shift gears, becoming uninterested in his food from one bite to the next.
 It’s his way of making decisions and taking control.

 - Playing with or throwing food means mealtime is over.
 It’s playtime!